Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: H o lderian Error Bounds

 The fact that $w(x)=0$ if and only if $f(x)=f^*$ means that, in principle, the {\L}ojasiewicz factorization lemma \cite[\S 3.2.]{bolte2007lojasiewicz} could be used to show that condition~\eqref{eq:strong_wolfe_primal_gap} holds generically but with unobservable parameters.
-These parameters are inherently hard to infer because \eqref{eq:strong_wolfe_primal_gap} combines the properties of $f$ and $\mathcal{C}$, not distinguishing between the contribution of the function from that of the structure of the constrained set (a polytope for instance).
+These parameters are inherently hard to infer because \eqref{eq:strong_wolfe_primal_gap} combines the properties of $f$ and $\mathcal{C}$, not distinguishing between the contribution of the function from that of the structure of the constrained set.
+This was our initial approach in \citep{kerdreux2019restarting} but proving the subanalyticity of $w(\cdot)$ is however non-trivial.

 Hence, although \eqref{eq:strong_wolfe_primal_gap} has an appealing succinct form, our results will rely on the combination of a more classical H\"{o}lderian error bound (in Definition~\ref{def:LGC}) defined on $f$, and a \textit{scaling inequality} (defined below in Definition~\ref{def:Scaling}), essentially driven by the structure of the set $\mathcal{C}$.
-The combination of these two inequalities leads to a $r$-strong-Wolfe primal bound.
-We first state the \textit{scaling inequality} relative to the strong Wolfe-gap \(w(x)\) that we will use in the context of the the away step variant of the Frank-Wolfe algorithm.
+The combination of these two inequalities leads to a $r$-strong Wolfe primal bound.
+We first state the \textit{scaling inequality} relative to the strong Wolfe gap \(w(x)\) that we will use in the context of the the away step variant of the Frank-Wolfe algorithm.

-\begin{definition}[$\delta$-scaling] A convex set $\mathcal{C}$ satisfies a \emph{scaling inequality} if there exists $\delta(\mathcal{C})>0$ such that for all $x\in\mathcal{C}\setminus X^*$ and all differentiable convex function $f$, \BEQ \tag{Scaling} w(x) \geq \delta(\mathcal{C}) ~ \max_{x^*\in X^*} \left \langle \nabla f(x); \frac{x - x^*}{||x - x^*||} \right \rangle. \EEQ \end{definition}
+\begin{definition}[$\delta$-scaling] A convex set $\mathcal{C}$ satisfies a \emph{scaling inequality} if there exists $\delta(\mathcal{C})>0$ such that for all $x\in\mathcal{C}\setminus X^*$ and all differentiable convex function $f$, \BEQ \tag{Scaling} w(x) \geq \delta(\mathcal{C}) ~ \max_{x^*\in X^*} \left \langle \nabla f(x), \, \frac{x - x^*}{\|x - x^*\|} \right \rangle. \EEQ \end{definition}

-Here again, the strong Wolfe-gap $w(x)$ is the minimum over all proper supports of $x$ of the scalar product of the (negative) gradient with the pairwise direction formed by the difference of the Frank-Wolfe vertex and the away vertex.
+Here again, the strong Wolfe gap $w(x)$ is the minimum over all proper supports of $x$ of the scalar product of the (negative) gradient with the pairwise direction formed by the difference of the Frank-Wolfe vertex and the away vertex.
 Hence the $\delta$-scaling inequality compares the worst pairwise FW direction with the normalization of the direction $x^* - x$.
-Notably this condition is known to hold when $\mathcal{C}$ is a polytope, with \cite{FW-converge2015} showing the following result (see also \citep{gutman2018condition,pena2018polytope} for a simpler variant).
+Notably this condition is known to hold when $\mathcal{C}$ is a polytope, with \cite{FW-converge2015} showing the following result (see also \citep{pena2018polytope} for a simpler variant).